dhrm1k/kiwi-client-msg-hide/README.md

 Conversations shouldn't be stopped. :)

-Currently it's just a barebones extensions that has buttons, but it is too tedious to move the cursor to the extension list every time and press the button, so I will map it to a shortcut.
+~~Currently it's just a barebones extensions that has buttons, but it is too tedious to move the cursor to the extension list every time and press the button, so I will map it to a shortcut.~~ Pressing ```Ctrl + Shift + 2 ``` hides the messages on web.libera.chat.
 Open to any more fun ideas.